peisong-zhang/peisong-zhang.github.io/_pages/about.md

 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;http://fortawesome.github.io/Font-Awesome/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)
 Currently, I collaborate closely with Mr. [Yaohui Huang](https://scholar.google.com/citations?user=cl5HYUEAAAAJ&hl=en) and Prof. [Xiufeng Liu](https://scholar.google.com/citations?user=pbf7EH4AAAAJ&hl=en).

-'I am actively searching for a Ph.D. program.
-Please feel free to drop me an email if you are interested!'
+`I am actively searching for a Ph.D. program.
+Please feel free to drop me an email if you are interested!`